 Learning Objectives of the Program

-At the completion of program the student will be able to:
+At the completion of program the student will be able to do the following:

 - Analyze determinants of health and disease using an ecological framework.